 Insurance agencies do not cover this level of care.
 Please reach out to your family provider for additional information.

 Youth are typically court-ordered by the county or state to partake in the Rawhide Residential Care Program.
-This program helps treat boys ages 11-18 who who struggle with Oppositional Defiance Disorder (ODD), Attention Deficit Hyperactivity Disorder (ADHD), Depression, Alcohol and Other Drug Abuse (AODA), victims of abuse and/or neglect, Conduct Disorder (CD), Disruptive Mood Dysregulation Disorder (DMDD) and other forms of mental Illness.
+This program helps treat youth ages 11-18 who struggle with Oppositional Defiance Disorder (ODD), Attention Deficit Hyperactivity Disorder (ADHD), Depression, Alcohol and Other Drug Abuse (AODA), victims of abuse and/or neglect, Conduct Disorder (CD), Disruptive Mood Dysregulation Disorder (DMDD) and other forms of mental Illness.
 These are youth who require a structured environment, education and mental health support.

 On average, most youth are with us for 4-6 months, depending on the youth’s needs and what the county or state decide.
 However, some have been with us as short as one month or as long as two years.

 Most youth are allowed to go on home visits to family or guardians, but depend on the youth’s treatment.
 Parents/guardians, Rawhide staff/case managers, and the courts can discuss a plan for home visits that may vary based on the youth’s progress and therapeutic needs.

 All of our therapists have master’s degrees and are trained in multiple evidenced-based treatment interventions, such as TF-CBT, DBT, CBT, equine-assisted therapy, alcohol and drug prevention, and more.